Medusa-Intelligence-Corp/TranslateTribune/README.md

 ## TODO
 - [ ] Add Bluesky bot to share top links after publishing [pythonapi](https://atproto.blue/en/latest/)
 - [ ] Add Mistral-Large and test costs see [Mistral API](https://console.mistral.ai/), it should be good for French, German, Spanish and Italian at least.
+- [ ] Test a region filter
+- [ ] Test some new and interesting editions, US news?
+Local news?
+Gaming news?! fork and experiment?!